kkpan11/semu-c64/boot_times.md

 manually, of course, so your mileage *will* vary.

-I still need to clean up and upload my patched `kernalemu`, as that allows to boot to this stage in 8.5min on a AMD Ryzen PC.
+I still need to clean up and upload my patched `kernalemu`, as that allows to boot to this stage in 8.5min on an AMD Ryzen PC.